dennislee22/dennislee22.github.io/docs/cdppvc/lvm.md

 # Deploy LVM in Longhorn Node
 {: .no_toc }

-This article explains the steps to deploy LVM involving the Longhorn disk prior to installing the CDP PvC ECS system.
+This article explains the steps to deploy LVM with the dedicated Longhorn disk prior to installing the CDP PvC ECS system.

 1.